idowolf/image-tagging/README.md

 8. **Remember to set .env files**

     - Adjust both `frontend/.env` and `backend/.env` so that all communications are performed correctly.
+Notice that `frontend/.env` should include 2 parameters: REACT_APP_GOOGLE_CLIENT and REACT_APP_SERVER_URL.

 ## Notes